A romance on a movie set comes to a mysterious end.

 Danny spoke of what was next, a possible ski trip, from the surf to the snow.
 It sounded so sincere.
-We run our lines together almost every night.
+We ran our lines together almost every night.
 Directors love chemistry that translates on screen.
 They encourage it, even feed it to the tabloids.
 It is hard to fake.
-Between us, it is the real thing.
+Between us, it feels like the real thing.

 I whisper, "Let's climax to my dressing room."
 His smile makes rainbows without the rain.

 Each morning I watch the sun rise.
 Seagulls dive and play among the waves.
 The intensity of waves crashing during a storm is a warning.
 King Neptune does become very angry.
 He can toss ships like matchsticks.

 I have always loved the water; since I was a toddler.
 My parents really had to watch me.
 I was drawn to waves, running for shells, ignoring danger in spite of the constant movement of everything.
 Nature is an amazing contrast, from savage to serene in a matter of turning an hourglass.

 Shells on this coastline are extraordinarily vibrant colors; as if they're made on the ocean floor only moments before for your personal delight.
 You gaze at them with awe, reluctant to pick them up because they might crumble and anger the Mighty Neptune, mischievous maker of the Bermuda Triangle.
 One made about as much sense as the other.

 People here talk of one thing they have seen that terrifies them and it only happens every ten years or so.
 Some believe the "monster in the clouds" must be fed.

 One of the local merchants, a sweet woman that is usually laughing, is afraid of this monster.
 When the sky becomes very black, all people take shelter.
 It appears like a black hand has come out of the sky.